3 Ways To Elevate A Living Space (To Your Space)

 Immerse in what you see.

-See other rooms, study what is working, the way the furniture is placed.
+See other rooms, study what is working, and the placement of furniture.

-How many colors can you identify?
-How is the color working in the space?
+How many colours can you identify?
+How is the colour working in the space?
 Does the space have an element of surprise?

 What do you like about the space?
 Will the space feel unfinished if you remove an item from it?

 What is working in the space? how do you feel looking at the space?
 Practice, gaze on images If something catches your eyes, ask yourself why.